 With the rise of automation has come the ascent of social media power.
 Many people do not think twice about sharing a bad experience on social media, whether eating in a restaurant or applying for a job with a new company.
-In a world where there are increasing demands of people’s time: everything quicker, faster, more efficient, better, there is an increasing tide of resentment and a desire to be treated like an individual.
+In a world where there are increasing demands of people’s time: everything quicker, faster, more efficient, better, there is an increasing tide of resentment and a desire to be treated as an individual.
 Consider what impression you wish to project for your company and your brand.

 As an executive search company with over twenty years of experience sourcing excellent talent for our clients, we have of course seen a surge in the use of technology to support our industry.
-However we have also seen an increase in consumer choice and the importance of strong brands and demands for a good candidate experience.
+However, we have also seen an increase in consumer choice and the importance of strong brands and demands for good candidate experience.
 Candidates don’t want to invest their future in a company who doesn’t invest in them from the outset.
 They want to find out more about the role they are applying for and the cultural environment they are considering working in.

 Experience adds value

 Technology and swift screening results are not a replacement for added value and good customer experience.
 There is no substitute for the experience of a recruitment consultant, either from the perspective of the hiring company or the candidate.
 It’s not always straight forward to identify the right blend of skills, and experience.
 The exact profile of the perfect hire is not always immediately apparent.
 This makes it very difficult to programme effective algorithms into a computer or a piece of software for auto-selecting a shortlist of suitable candidates.
 There are too many variables.
-There’s no substitute for human experience and the complex decision making evaluation that goes on when deciding whether a candidate has the calibre and experience to make the shortlist.
+There’s no substitute for human experience and the complex decision making the evaluation that goes on when deciding whether a candidate has the calibre and experience to make the shortlist.
 This is particularly true for management consulting jobs in a market which is complex and complicated.

 Technology is not currently equipped to deal with the nuances found in peoples CVs or LinkedIn profiles, particularly those of more senior people.
 For every 100 CVs received, we receive many different formats and levels of detail.
 Furthermore, there are numerous different reasons why candidates feel they are suitable for the advertised role.
 Technology is great and it can allow recruitment consultants to do the things they do well, i.e. to place human interaction at the forefront of the recruitment process, to represent an employer’s brand and to promote their opportunities.
-The relationship with a trusted recruiter also gives candidates the reassurance that their future employer will invest time in them as an employee, in the same way they have with the recruitment process.
+The relationship with a trusted recruiter also gives candidates the reassurance that their future employer will invest time in them as an employee, in the same way, they have with the recruitment process.

 Technology as a tool

 Technology can aid searching and help produce a long list of potentially suitable candidates.
 It can screen CVs and disregard those which do not meet broad parameters.
 It can identify those individuals who meet baseline requirements.
-However for niche markets or complex or more senior roles there is no substitute for the experience of an industry specialist recruiter.
+However, for niche markets or complex or more senior roles, there is no substitute for the experience of an industry specialist recruiter.